Donaim/miseq-workflow-pres/slides.md

 In such a way that we have:
 - Preservation of history in each. (keeping records and ability to recall important info)
 - Continuous improvement for each. (things like feedback options and ease of software development)

+Need a diagram here.
+The diagram goes from requisition to the two goals.
 </DRAFT>

 ---